 Idea Generation & Development

 Mob programming promotes the generation and development of ideas.
-You have multiple team members to bounce your ideas off of in order to come up the best solution.
+You have multiple team members to bounce your ideas off in order to come up with the best solution.
 You do not need to come up with entire solutions on your own or have a fully thought out idea.

 I have found myself presenting a half-baked idea, knowing that with the help of my team members we can work the idea into something real.
 It is a great feeling to be able to present just half of an idea and get input from the team on how to build it out to fruition.

 This also helps in the opposite direction.
 If I present an idea not fully thought out and a team member can point out the flaws; I do not have to waste any more time trying to build the idea when in the end it would not even work anyway.